rmnavr/wy/README.md

 ```

 Expressions inside any hy brackets (including macros-brackets) are seen as hy lang syntax with any modifications
-(wy symbols will have no special recognition inside them):
+(wy symbols will have no special recognition inside hy brackets):
 ```hy
 print (+                  | (print (+
          x                |           x